Quick Link: MAVERICK Group Pages (restricted access)

 - Teddy Lazebnik (PhD) is working on infrastructure for programming molecular robots (The Tolkien Project), including among other things the rivendell science search engine.
 Co-advised by Chana Weitman.

-- Alon Zanbar (MSc) is working on data science of software engineering in robotics and AI.
-His work
+Alon Zanbar (MSc) is working on data science of software engineering in robotics and AI.
+His work shows AI software is different than other categories.

-- Shify Treger (MSc) is investigating how humans do plan- and goal- recognition.
+Shify Treger (MSc) is investigating how humans recognize intent (plan- and goal- recognition).

 How to Join MAVERICK?